It allows taxpayers to calculate their tax liability and determine whether they owe additional taxes or are eligible for refunds.

-March is already ending, and it's time to file your taxes to deduct the mortgage interest or other tax-deductible fees for 2022.
+March is already ending, and it's time to file your taxes to deduct the mortgage interest or other tax-deductible fees for 2023.
 Have you bought a property?
-Then you are obliged to file your taxes.
-Which fees are tax deductible in the Netherlands:
+Then, you are obliged to file your taxes.

 Mortgage interest rate